Skyscanner/backpack-ios/Backpack-SwiftUI/ChipGroup/README.md

 ## Usage

+### Single Select

-Create ChipItems that used in the BPKSingleSelectChipGroup
+Create ChipItems to be used in the group.

 ```swift
 let chips: [BPKSingleSelectChipGroup.ChipItem] = [
     .init(text: "Shenzhen", icon: .city),